UNDP-Data/geohub/documentation/docs/visualization/visualize_raster.md

 ### Color

+#### General raster layer

+Most raster datasets in GeoHub has this **Color** property to able to switch between **Simple linear legend** and **Categorized legend** from dropdown menu.

+- Simple linear legend

+As default, this simple legend is selected.
+You only can change colormap for this legend.
+Minimum and maximum values from raster statistics are also shown in the legend.
+If `Unit` tag is available in the dataset, you maybe can see unit name together.

 <figure markdown="span">
   ![visualize_raster_color_simple.png](../assets/visualization/visualize_raster_color_simple.png){:style="width: 300px;"}
   <figcaption>Simple raster color legend</figcaption>
 </figure>

+- Categorized legend

+When you select **Categories** from dropdown, this categorized legend is generated automatically.
+This legend can provide you more advanced visualization.
+Like color classification component for [vector](./visualize_vector.md#fill-color), the key elements for raster are almost the same.
+You can increase or descrease the number of steps, and change classification method in addition to changing a colormap.

 <figure markdown="span">
   ![visualize_raster_color_categories.png](../assets/visualization/visualize_raster_color_categories.png){:style="width: 300px;"}
   <figcaption>Categorized raster color legend</figcaption>
 </figure>

+#### Unique value raster layer

+As mentioned ealier, some raster datasets are unique value raster.
+In this case, **Color** property is also available, but its functionality is limited.
+GeoHub automatically assign a colormap randomly from diverging category to create categorized legend unless you have default style predefinied.
+You can change a default colormap to another one to make it look better.

 <figure markdown="span">
   ![visualize_raster_color_uniquevalue.png](../assets/visualization/visualize_raster_color_uniquevalue.png){:style="width: 300px;"}